Doctor of Philosophy in Mechanical Engineering

 These guidelines are subject to change by official action of the appropriate Graduate School governance bodies.
 Visit the full English Proficiency Requirements for Admission to Graduate Study policy.

-- Official scores from an English proficiency standardized test scores (e.g. TOEFL, IELTS-Academic, or PTE), sent by the testing agency to the University of Kansas.
-Official scores must be less than two years old.
+- Official scores from an English proficiency standardized test (e.g. TOEFL, IELTS-Academic, or PTE), sent by the testing agency to the University of Kansas.
+Official scores must be less than two years old at the time that Graduate Admissions processes the application.

-- In exceptional cases, a department, with written support from the appropriate School or College, may petition the Dean of Graduate studies to consider alternative documentation of English proficiency.
-In consultation with the Director of the Applied English Center, the Dean of Graduate Studies will determine whether the alternative documentation demonstrates English proficiency at the level expected for regular admission to graduate study at KU.
+- In exceptional cases, a department, with written support from the appropriate school or college, may petition the Vice Provost for Graduate studies to consider alternative documentation of English proficiency.
+In consultation with the Executive Council of Graduate Faculty and the Director of the AEC, the Vice Provost for Graduate Studies will determine whether the alternative documentation demonstrates English proficiency at the level expected for regular admission to graduate study at KU.

-The Applied English Center (AEC) maintains a check-in process for non-native speakers of English.
+The Applied English Center (AEC) maintains a testing process for non-native speakers of English.
 This process serves to confirm each student's level of English proficiency and determine whether English courses will be included as a requirement of the student’s academic program.
-In order to graduate, students who are required to complete AEC courses must meet KU’s English proficiency standards as demonstrated by their performance in AEC coursework and evaluations.
+In order to graduate, students who are required to complete AEC courses must meet KU’s Full Proficiency standard as demonstrated by their performance in AEC coursework and/or testing.

-- All other non-native speakers of English who gain admission to campus-based programs are required to check in at the AEC upon arrival on campus.
+- All other non-native speakers of English who gain admission to campus-based programs are required to complete AEC testing upon arrival on campus.

 GTA and GRA Eligibility: